distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 * One of the team members is not as experienced at Go.
 * The team will have to desing some networking protocols, which may be difficult.
 * The team may not be as experienced at desktop GUI applications, web and mobile development.
 * A plethora of clients could be created.
-If there is not enough time we may not do the mobile client and/or the web client.
+If there is not enough time we may not implement the mobile client and/or the web client.

 ## 3. Functional Requirements